Industry

 Why Do Merchants Store Credit Card Data on Paper?

-In today's digital age, it's easy to assume that credit card information is always entered directly into a computer or credit card processing software.
+In today's digital age, it's easy to assume that credit card information is always entered directly into a computer or online dating credit card processing software.
 However, there are several common scenarios where merchants end up needing to write down card numbers on paper:

 • Phone orders where the customer reads their 16-digit number and security code to the merchant over the phone